Child Proof Advice [a non-profit 501(c)(3)]

 The best time to child proof is before a new baby arrives.
 Why?

 This is what most new parents don’t understand, but it is because it takes about six months for an adult to learn new habits.
 New habits include putting a handbag with medicines in a closet, removing toothpaste and mouthwash from the bathroom counter, locking cabinets and drawers, and ensuring your loving pet does not put a new child at risk.

 It’s also the best time for parents-to-be to focus on child safety instead of after a new baby arrives and life becomes chaotic.

-The Child Proof Advice Safety Guide E-Book provides extensive assistance with child proofing a home.
+The Child Proof Advice Safety Guide E-Book, with 43 chapters and 80 pages, provides extensive assistance with child proofing a home.
 It includes a Room by Room Checklist of 160+ recommendations walking you through an entire home sharing tasks and general information to improve the safety of your home.
 Infant CPR instructions, a list of poisonous products and plants, a medicine cabinet checklist and more assist you all along the way in protecting your most valuable asset…your child.

 For the children you are protecting, we thank you…